nbarbettini/little-aspnetcore-book/chapters/security-and-identity/authorization-with-roles.md

 }
 ```

-> It's common to name shared partial views starting with an `_` underscore, but it's not necessary.
+> It's conventional to name shared partial views starting with an `_` underscore, but it's not required.

 This partial view first uses the `SignInManager` to quickly determine whether the user is logged in.
 If they aren't, the rest of the view code can be skipped.
 If there **is** a logged-in user, the `UserManager` is used to look up their details and perform an authorization check with `IsInRoleAsync()`.
 If all checks succeed and the user is an adminstrator, a **Manage users** link is added to the navbar.